Graham Reid | | 1 min read

-Anyone who stumbled onto this LA New Wave band on You Tube can't help note what others are saying: Lady Gaga has ripped off the style (and some of the sound) of frontwoman Dale Bozzio's sense of big-hair and glammed-up look.
+Anyone who stumbled onto this LA New Wave band on You Tube a decade or so ago couldn't help note what others were saying: Lady Gaga had ripped off the style (and some of the sound) of frontwoman Dale Bozzio's sense of big-hair and glammed-up look.

-Perhaps more corrrectly Lady Gaga has simply taken it as a starting point, just as scantily-clad former Playboy bunny Bozzio took a little from Lena Lovich, Blondie and others.
-But you can't help notice some visual and musical stylistic kinship with Lady Gaga . . . and maybe even in No Doubt too?
+Perhaps more corrrectly Lady Gaga had simply taken it as a starting point, just as scantily-clad former Playboy bunny Bozzio took a little from Lena Lovich, Blondie and others.
+But you couldn't help notice some visual and musical stylistic kinship with Lady Gaga . . . and maybe even in No Doubt too?

 But as with Blondie -- who were obliged to take out ads which read "Blondie is a band" -- the obvious charms of Bozzio somewhat overshadowed her fellow musicians.
 And they were interesting of themselves.

-Guitarist Wayne Cuccurollo started off in Frank Zappa bands, moved through Missing Persons and ended up in Duran Duran (see here for an interview with those knobheads); and the drummer was Terry Bozzio (Dale's husband) who had also been in Zappa bands (Dale did some vocals for Frank too) and later worked with Jagger and Jeff Beck . . . and has sat in with Korn when their drummer was down.
+The drummer was Terry Bozzio (Dale's husband) who had also been in Zappa bands (Dale did some vocals for Frank too) and later worked with Jagger and Jeff Beck . . . and sat in with Korn when their drummer was down.

 And not just by Lady Gaga.

 For more oddities, one-offs or songs with an interesting backstory check the massive back-catalogue at From the Vaults.